-Broad money M1 includes the currency in circulation and demand deposits.
-The demand deposits refer to the current accounts with the banks and savings houses and the current accounts with the other financial corporations with the NBRM.
+Broad money M1 includes currency in circulation and demand deposits.
+Demand deposits refer to current accounts with banks and savings houses and current accounts of the other financial corporations with the NBRM.

-The currency in circulation is difference between the total amount of banknotes and coins and the amount of cash in the bank's vault, the NBRM vaults and the dispersed vaults.
+The currency in circulation is the difference between the total amount of banknotes and coins and the amount of cash in the bank's vault, the NBRM vaults and the dispersed vaults.

 Broad money M2 (liquid assets) includes the monetary aggregate M1 and the short-term deposits.
-The short-term deposits are defined as deposits that include: sight deposits, time deposits with maturity to one year in Denars and in foreign currency.
+The short-term deposits are defined as deposits that include: sight deposits, time deposits with maturity up to one year in Denars and in foreign currency.